Lenovo ThinkPad E480 Teardown and RAM, SSD, HDD upgrade options

 Fan

-The fan is thin, and it has a good appearance design.
+The fan is thin, and it has a good appearance.

-1. Does the E580 have a metal reinforcement under the keyboard and a touchpad?
+Does the E580 have a metal reinforcement under the keyboard and touchpad?
 Are hinges strong and durable?
-Is there metal support on left hand IO ports like on E480?
+Does the left IO port have metal support like the E480?

 1. This is not surprising, even if the same laptop model, depending on the hardware specifications, it will be equipped with different models of the wireless network card.
-Of course, the network card can be upgraded, if your laptop is equipped with a single Band card, you replace it with a Dual Band card it
+Of course, the network card can be upgraded.
+If your laptop is equipped with a single-band card, you can replace it with a dual-band card.

-1. The reason for my earlier question is that it is strange that someone receives a dual-band wireless card and replaces it with a single-band Lite-on RTL8821CE 1*1ac (FRU PN: 01AX764) (as per photos).
+1. The reason for my previous question is that it is strange that someone receives a dual-band wireless card and replaces it with a single-band Lite-On RTL8821CE 1×1 AC (FRU PN: 01AX764) (as shown in the photo).

 3. Thanks a lot for sharing this.

-Is it correct to assume all E480 will have the HD slot for future expansion?
-I am planning to buy one but the customer care representative was not sure if I can add HD(non-SSD) later.
+Is it correct to assume all E480 will have the HDD slot for future expansion?
+I am planning to buy one, but the customer care representative was not sure if I can add an HDD (non-SSD) later.

-My understanding says yes, I can add HDD in E480 later, but just want to make sure and double check.
+As I understand it, yes, I can add an HDD to the E480 later, but I just want to make sure and double-check.

 1. Hi, David,